jgonzal3/MethodOfLines/README.md

 In the utils or DSS directory, there is the matlab files or the .h converted from matlab into c++.
 This file can be included in the headers of the c++ file.
 Some extra variables are there so no need to add two different .h files.

-In the CVS-ODT directory, all the cvs files that can be consulted.
+In the CSV-ODT directory, all the cvs files that can be consulted.